Best Medicare Advantage Plans in North Carolina (2026)

 Compare Different Plan Types

-HMOs cost less but lock you into primary care referrals.
-Need flexibility?
-HMO-POS plan type let you see out-of-network doctors occasionally.
-PPOs charge higher premiums but skip the referral requirements entirely, which works better if you travel or see multiple specialists.
+HMOs cost less but require primary care referrals.
+HMO-POS plan types let you see out-of-network doctors occasionally without locking you into a single network.
+PPOs skip referral requirements entirely, which works better if you travel or see multiple specialists.

 5. 5